OliviaKHopkinson/antipsychotic-discontinuation-dementia-TTE/README.md

-# Main analysis code for antipsychotic discontinuation study
+# Code for main analysis for 'Abrupt discontinuation and tapering of antipsychotics in older adults with dementia: a target trial emulation study'

 **Author:** Olivia Hopkinson
 **Contact:** olivia.hopkinson.22@ucl.ac.uk
 **GitHub:** @OliviaKHopkinson

 ## Overview